lgeorgieff/ccbuild/README.md

-# nbuild
+# ccbuild
-_nbuild_ offers a thin layer on top of the [google-closure-compiler](https://www.npmjs.com/package/google-closure-compiler) package to set up a VERY LIGHTWEIGHT make system for [Node.js](https://nodejs.org/en/).
-The main idea behind _nbuild_ is a set of configuration files that define compilation units of JavaScript sources and are also able to reference child configuration files and to inherit particular values.
+_ccbuild_ offers a thin layer on top of the [google-closure-compiler](https://www.npmjs.com/package/google-closure-compiler) package to set up a VERY LIGHTWEIGHT make system for [Node.js](https://nodejs.org/en/).
+The main idea behind _ccbuild_ is a set of configuration files that define compilation units of JavaScript sources and are also able to reference child configuration files and to inherit particular values.

-# nbuild options
+# ccbuild options
 ```
-Usage: nbuild [-h|--help] [-v|--version] [--closure-help]
+Usage: ccbuild [-h|--help] [-v|--version] [--closure-help]
            [--closure-version] [--compiler-path] [--contrib-path]
            [-c|--config PATH]... [--config-help]